 Jools Bentley is an author/illustrator of Children’s Books, and she lives in Canterbury.
 She won first prize in the Macmillan Children’s Book Prize in 2013 and graduated with an MA from the Cambridge School of Art in 2014.
 Her first picture book is due to be be published by Macmillan UK [...]

-Joseph Black is a young artist, writer and curator who currently runs River Garage Studios in Dover.
+Joseph Black is a young artist, writer and curator who has his studio in Dover.
 He obtained a Masters Degree in the History of Art from the Courtauld Institute of Art in 2016 and a BFA in Painting from Camberwell College of Art in 2015.
-Senior curatorial projects [...]
+Senior curatorial projects include ‘The [...]

 Julie Bishop looks forward to spending more time indulging her passion for art and craft - especially knitting and crochet - as she prepares to retire from her long and successful career in dentistry.